10-Day Adelaide to Perth Overland Tourfrom

 Please note from 1 April 2022 this tour will only operate as a private tour with prices based on private groups 2, 4 or 6 pax.
 Prices will display once you select your desired departure date.

 Flights are operated by Rex and depart Adelaide at 7 am – arriving at Port Lincoln at 7.50 am.

 Rex has a 15 kg luggage restriction per person plus one 7 kg carry on.
 However, upon presenting a valid itinerary or ticket, passengers with international connections are permitted 20 kg.
 Please visit the Rex website for more details on their Baggage Allowance.

 Accommodation is at a variety of quality hotels, apartments and motels.
 Rates are based on Twin/Double Share.
 If you are travelling solo, you are required to pay the Single Traveller rate for your own room.

 Any Optional Extra Experiences are outsourced and therefore the terms and conditions of each operator apply.
 The sea lion and dolphin tour does not operate from June to August, and an alternative itinerary will apply in the morning during these months.

 Dietary requirements can be catered for.
 Please advise at the time of booking.

-Our tours require a minimum of two people to operate, and in the unlikely event, we only have one person confirmed we have some other options available.
-Firstly, a Single Traveller fee is offered to run the tour with only one person.
-Secondly, we reserve the right to cancel the trip and arrange an alternative operator (if possible).
-If the alternative is not suitable, we will refund your tour price in full.
+Our tours require a minimum of four people to operate, and in the unlikely event minimum numbers are not met, we have some options available.
+We reserve the right to cancel the tour and transfer all monies paid onto an alternative date.
+If that is not suitable, we will refund your tour price in full.